 The educational materials for providers who wish to implement our evaluation and treatment guidelines are available below, including: Strategies to Improve Care for Infants with Neonatal Drug Withdrawal–A Resource Guide for Utah Practitioners.

-The Neonatal Subcommittee has also added Illicit and Prescription Drug Variables to the Utah Birth Certificate registry since January 2016 in order to understand the prevalence of such use in pregnant women in the State of Utah.
+The Neonatal Subcommittee has also added Illicit and Prescription Drug Variables to the Utah Birth Certificate registry since January 2016 to understand the prevalence of such use in pregnant women in the State of Utah.

 As of January 1, 2014, the Utah Division of Occupational and Professional Licensing (DOPL) has mandated that all Utah-licensed practitioners take at least four continuing education hours per licensing period on controlled substance prescription.
 The Neonatal Subcommittee within UWNQC provided partial financial support to the University of Utah CME-sponsored opioid education course entitled, “The Opidemic: Our role in curbing this devastation.”
 Over 1,200 Utah-licensed practitioners have taken this course for their 2018-2020 licensing period.